Create Windows Server 2008 Backup Schedule Weekly (2 Ways)

-Why would you want to backup server weekly?
+Why would you backup Windows Server weekly?

-Schedule weekly backup with Built-in tool
+Method 1.
+Schedule weekly backup in Windows Server 2008 with built-in tool

 1. Type “task scheduler” in the search box and select Task Scheduler.